Counts as 35 Contact Hours PMP Eligibility Needs

 How an ATP course logs the hours

-An Authorized Training Partner course awards a completion certificate listing the exact number of contact hours.
-PMI maintains a registry of ATPs — when a PMP application is audited, PMI verifies the hours by cross-referencing the certificate against the ATP's records.
-There is no separate "submit hours to PMI" step; the ATP relationship does it.
+An Authorized Training Partner course awards a completion certificate.
+That certificate lists the exact number of contact hours you earned.
+PMI also maintains a registry of ATPs and uses it during reviews.
+When PMI audits a PMP application, it therefore verifies the hours by cross-referencing your certificate against the ATP's own records.
+No separate "submit hours to PMI" step exists, since the ATP relationship already handles that verification for you.
+You can also confirm any provider's standing on the official PMI website before you commit.

 Subject mix inside the 35 hours

-PMI expects the contact hours to span the current Exam Content Outline.
-A course that covers only one domain (for example, only agile) will be flagged in an audit even if the total hours add up.
-PMCOE's PMP programme structures the 35 hours across all three ECO domains to match.
+PMI expects your contact hours to span the current Exam Content Outline.
+They should therefore not sit in just one corner of it.
+A course that covers only one domain, such as agile alone, gets flagged in an audit even when the total hours add up.
+PMCOE thus structures its PMP programme across all three ECO domains.
+That way the mix matches what PMI requires.

-For US military veterans, an ATP course can be funded through the GI Bill if the provider has a WEAMS facility code.
-PMCOE is approved under WEAMS facility code 46P05243 for Post-9/11 and Montgomery GI Bill reimbursement.
+US military veterans can fund an ATP course through the GI Bill.
+The provider must therefore hold a WEAMS facility code.
+PMCOE is approved under WEAMS facility code 46P05243 for both Post-9/11 and Montgomery GI Bill reimbursement.
+Eligible veterans can thus claim their training there.

 Related Articles